lacashitateam/HTMLScanner/README.md

 * [Requests] - Elegant and simple HTTP library for Python, built for human beings.
 * [Getopt] - C-style parser for command line options.
 * [Re] - Regular expression operations.
+* [Nmap] -  Nmap in any of your python pentesting projects.

 And of course HTMLScanner itself is open source.